drshahizan/Python_EDA/assignment/hpdp/readme.md

 ## 📚 Case Study 2: Automated EDA Tools

-In this case study, you will study two types of **Automated Exploratory Data Analysis (EDA) Tools**.
-You are required to choose two such tools and demonstrate how they can be implemented step by step using a **Malaysian dataset**.
+In this case study, you will study three types of **Automated Exploratory Data Analysis (EDA) Tools**.
+You are required to choose three such tools and demonstrate how they can be implemented step by step using a **Malaysian dataset**.
 Additionally, you will summarize the **pros and cons** of the **Automated EDA Tools** used.
 Here are the instructions to guide you through this case study:

 1. **Selecting Automated EDA Tools**:
    - Research and select two different **Automated EDA Tools** that you would like to study.
 These tools are designed to automate the process of data exploration and visualization.